How the return of PCR tests and self-isolation for international travel will work

 Can I leave to go shopping or walk the dog?

-“Unless you’re at risk of harm, you cannot leave the premises where you’re in quarantine.
+No. The government says: “Unless you’re at risk of harm, you cannot leave the premises where you’re in quarantine.
+You must only exercise inside the place where you’re quarantining or in the garden.

 Visitors, including friends and family, are not permitted unless they are providing care or assistance, veterinary services or “certain critical public services”.

-You can leave the location for a test, if you have booked it at an outside location.
-Where your tests are delivered and self-administered, if there is no one in your household or bubble who can post the test for processing, you can leave the premises to post your test.
+You can leave the location for a test if you have booked it at an outside location.

+If your test is delivered and self-administered, and there is no one in your household or bubble who can post the test for processing, you can leave the premises to post your test.

 I already have a lateral flow test booked.
 What are my options?